EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 </sample-output>

 ## The `Collectors` class
 The most powerful terminal operation of the `Stream` interface is the `collect` operation, which requires an object of type `Collector<T,A,R>`.
-A `Collector<T,A,R>` collections objects of type `T` from a `Stream<T>` in an intermediate mutable accumulator object of type `A` and converts this accumulator object into a final result of type `R` that is ultimately returned by the `collect()` method.
+A `Collector<T,A,R>` collects objects of type `T` from a `Stream<T>` in an intermediate mutable accumulator object of type `A` and converts this accumulator object into a final result of type `R` that is ultimately returned by the `collect()` method.
 While it is technically possible to implement your own `Collector` objects, this is rarely necessary and we will not discuss how to do this in this course.

-Fortunately, introduced a new class `Collectors` that contains a number of useful `static` methods that can produce `Collector` objects for many use cases.
+Fortunately, Java 8 introduced a new class `Collectors` that contains a number of useful `static` methods that can produce `Collector` objects for many use cases.
 This includes `Collector` objects that collect all the objects in the stream in a `List`, a `Set` or even a `Map` object, `Collector` objects that can combine a stream of `String` objects into a single `String`, and even a `Collector` that can partition the objects emitted by a `Stream` into different categories.
 All these `Collector` objects are discussed in the following sections.

 ### `toList`, `toSet`
 A common thing we may want to do with the objects that are emitted from a data processing pipeline, is to store all those objects into a `Collection` object, such as a `List`, a `Set`.
 The Collectors class has the following methods than can help us achieve this: